michaelgrosner/tribeca/README.md

 After upgrade to latest version, all running instances will be restarted.

-`git` commands do not upgrade nothing because do not compile nothing (if you update the source with git, then later consider to run `make reinstall`).
+`git` commands do not upgrade nothing because do not compile nothing (if you update the source with git, then later consider to recompile the source or run `make reinstall`).

 ### Multiple instances party time